Meet Interesting People

 Join us for our next Volunteer Informational Session

 During this informational session you will learn about the Humane Society, all of the great volunteer opportunities you’ll have, and what’s expected of HS volunteers.
-If you have questions about the volunteer program, contact Emily L. at OutreachHumane@gmail.com.
+Once you submit your RSVP your seat will be held for this session and you will receive a reminder email prior to the session.
+If you have questions about the volunteer program, contact Emily at OutreachHumane@gmail.com.